(v) Provisions, Contingent Liabilities and Contingent Assets

 (xv) Government Grants/Assistance

-Government grants/Assistance recognised where there is reasonable assurance that the same will be received and all eligibility criterias are met out If the grants/assistance are related to subvention of a particular expense, it is deducted form that expense in the year of recognition of government grant / Assistance.
+Government grants/Assistance recognised where there is reasonable assurance that the same will be received and all elegibility criterias are met out If the grants/assistance are related to subvention of a particular expense, it is deducted form that expense in the year of recognition of government grant / Assistance.

 (xvi) Leases